BenBenBenB/nbt-structure-utils/README.md

-# NBTStructureUtils
+# NBT Structure Utils

 > A python library to create and edit NBT structure files for Minecraft.

-This has been tested with Minecraft version 1.19.3.
+This has been tested with Minecraft Java, version 1.19.3.

 **Features**